-- Contractual relationships - Opportunities for meaningful value creation

-- Partnerships or joint innovation projects or who have a material impact on our upstream carbon footprint.
+- Contractual relationships - Opportunities for meaningful value creation - Partnerships or joint innovation projects or who have a material impact on our upstream carbon footprint.

 We work with our suppliers to create a sustainable supply base and deliver customer benefits.
 Our Sustainable Supply program continues to evolve.
-Sustainable procurement is not only about managing risks but also to reduce costs and increase revenue.
+Sustainable procurement is not only about managing risks but also reducing costs and increasing revenue.
 We have a Supplier Sustainability Framework via EcoVadis and IQ EcoVadis in place.
 Nouryon's commitment to ethical business practices is outlined in our Code of Business Conduct & Ethics.
-We will start with engaging with our suppliers on supplier related Scope 3 emissions in 2022.

-The 49% spend mentioned above is covering 462 of the 3,600 suppliers for which we measure their CSR performance by the EcoVadis Score (13% of our total number of suppliers).
+The 60% spend mentioned above is covering 252 of the 3,373 in 2022 suppliers for which we measure their CSR performance by the EcoVadis Score (8% of our total number of suppliers).

-By the end of 2021, 96% of our suppliers (% of external spend) suppliers were assessed on Risk IQ EcoVadis (80% based on spend in 2020).
+By the end of 2022, 94% of our suppliers (% of external spend) suppliers were assessed on Risk IQ EcoVadis (96% based on spend in 2021).